openproblems-bio/task_cyto_batch_integration/README.md

 The complete unintegrated dataset, including all cells’ metadata (columns) from the unintegrated_censored dataset.
 The cells in this dataset are the same to those in the unintegrated_censored dataset.
+Only markers that need to be batch corrected are present.

 Example file:
 `resources_test/task_cyto_batch_integration/starter_file/unintegrated.h5ad`